 February 1942 – mid-October 1942

-The first subcamp of the Flossenbürg concentration camp camp evidently served the SS as a kind of pilot project for preparing to enter the war economy.
+The first subcamp of the Flossenbürg concentration camp evidently served the SS as a kind of pilot project for preparing to enter the war economy.

 Aerial view of the former factory grounds in Stulln, 2019 (Flossenbürg Concentration Camp Memorial / Photo: Rainer Viertlböck)